Constitution for 2015 Voting

-We aim to offer a completely transparent, fair and inclusive list of Canada’s 50 best restaurants.
+We aim to offer a completely transparent, fair and inclusive list of Canada’s best restaurants.
 We do not distinguish between price point, food genre or location.
 Every restaurant in Canada has an equal chance to be voted for and, if enough votes are received, be entered into the Top 50 Restaurants in Canada.

-Through our Top 50, we also aim to promote tourism within Canada and show the world what culinary talents lay in store when and if they visit.
+Through our Top 50, we also aim to promote tourism within Canada and show the world what culinary talents lay in store when they visit.
 This includes every part of Canada, from coast to coast to coast.

 The formal judging will involve three different tiers:

 - Up to 10 judges from each of 5 regions (Atlantic Canada, Quebec, Ontario, The Prairies, and BC & the Territories) will be chosen for their specific expertise.
 Each regional judge will either be a food journalist, , a tourism expert in the area or an established food expert (farmer, food supplier, etc.).
 These judges will be chosen by the head judge from their region with the approval of the Top 50 executive.

 - To qualify, judges must have travelled and dined in three of the four designated regions (Atlantic Canada; Ontario & Quebec; The Prairies; and BC & the Territories) within the eligible voting period.
 All meals experienced must be equivalent to a standard diner’s experience.
 Any off menu experiences, including special events (i.e. collaborative dinners, off-site catering, competition entries, etc.) cannot be included.
 Failure to adhere to these rules or ability to provide reasonable proof for qualification will result in exclusion of votes.